 In the Comments

 What are your thoughts about having breakfast at Disney’s Grand Floridian Cafe?
 Have you dined here before?
-Do you prefer to eat breakfast early before hitting the parks or enjoy a leisurely morning that includes a great meal?
+Do you prefer eating breakfast early before hitting the parks or enjoying a leisurely morning with a great meal?
 Leave a comment below and share your thoughts.